noetux/react-chronometer/README.md

 # React-Chronometer
 Simple chronometer for exercising.
-Developed with React 16.13.1 .
+Developed in React 16.13.1 .

 ## Functions
 * Chronometer